cfengine/documentation/reference/language-concepts/classes.markdown

 However, that a class is not set could mean that something is not the case, or that something is simply not known.
-This is only a problem with soft classes, where the state of a class can change during the execution of a policy, depending on the [order][normal ordering] in which bundles and promises are evaluated.
+This is only a problem with soft classes, where the state of a class can change during the execution of a policy, depending on the [order][Policy evaluation] in which bundles and promises are evaluated.

 ## Making decisions based on classes